ncsu-landscape-dynamics/pops-core/README.md

 # SOD-modeling-cpp
-recoding the model to create a c++ version of the SOD-model This repository contains the c++ version scripts used to develop a stochastic landscape spread model of forest pathogen *P. ramorum*.
+recoding the model to create a c++ version of the SOD-model base on https://github.com/f-tonini/SOD-modeling.
+This repository contains the c++ version scripts used to develop a stochastic landscape spread model of forest pathogen *P. ramorum*.

 The reference paper: Ross K. Meentemeyer, Nik J. Cunniffe, Alex R. Cook, Joao A. N. Filipe, Richard D. Hunter, David M. Rizzo, and Christopher A. Gilligan 2011.
 Epidemiological modeling of invasion in heterogeneous landscapes: spread of sudden oak death in California (1990–2030). *Ecosphere* 2:art17. [http://dx.doi.org/10.1890/ES10-00192.1] (http://www.esajournals.org/doi/abs/10.1890/ES10-00192.1)